-As stated earlier, where urinalysis and film badge data are available for an individual, they should be used to determine the internal and external exposure to the individual; the methodology of Sections 6.0 and 7.0 respectively should be used as guidance for this, as appropriate.
+As stated earlier, where urinalysis and film badge data are available for an individual, the data should be used to determine the internal and external exposure to the individual; the methodology of Section and 7.0 should be used as guidance for external dose reconstruction, as appropriate.
 If a worker was badged or given urinalysis during the years 1959-1961, it should be assumed that a worker had an annual x-ray (since if the SLAPS workers were involved in the decontamination and demolition operations, whether as Mallinckrodt workers or as contractor workers) this would have been the case.
 It should be remembered that as noted in Section 8.1 above, some AEC and Mallinckrodt personnel film badge records for this period may be found in the Weldon Springs site set of records (and not in the Destrehan-St. Louis site set of records) because their badges were issued from Weldon Springs; this may be the case as well for the D&D contractor workers.

 Where there is missing dose data in records, the dose reconstructor should identify surrogate worker data from records available in the dose reconstruction project, based on similarity of job title and location.
-Surrogate data are not provided in this TBD for this time period because of the low number of likely claimants requiring it and because records have not yet been located.
+Surrogate data are not provided for this period because of the low number of likely claimants requiring it and because records have not yet been located.